Dreezy305/NestJs-Interview-Questions/README.md

 ```

 ### What are modules in Nestjs

 A module is class anotated with `@Module()` decorator.
 It serves as a way to organize your code into distinct, cohesive units, each responsible for a particular feature of your application.
-Modules encapsulate providers, controllers, and other modules, promoting a modular architecture and separation of concerns
+Modules encapsulate providers, controllers, and other modules, promoting a modular architecture and separation of concerns.

 # Disclaimer